 - (1) Every document prepared for use in the Court must be on letter-sized paper approximately 11 inches (28cm) long by 8.5 inches (21.5cm) wide.
-Margins of one inch (2.5cm) must be left at the top and bottom and of 1.5 inches (3.5cm) at the left side and one inch (2.5cm) at the right side. - (2) Where a document is required to be signed, the full name of the signatory must be set out legibly below the signature. - (3) The President may by practice direction - (a) require any document filed or to be used at Court to be in such a format as may be prescribed to facilitate electronic recording or filing of that document; - (b) prescribe the conditions under which documents may be served or filed electronically; and - (c) provide for documents to be sealed or signed by electronic means. - (4) Every document to be filed shall - (a) be headed with the - (i) full title of the proceedings; and - (ii) title of the document;
+Margins of one inch (2.5cm) must be left at the top and bottom and of 1.5 inches (3.5cm) at the left side and one inch (2.5cm) at the right side. - (2) Where a document is required to be signed, the full name of the signatory must be set out legibly below the signature. - (3) The President may by practice direction - (a) require any document filed or to be used at Court to be in such a format as may be prescribed to facilitate electronic recording or filing of that document; - (b) prescribe the conditions under which documents may be served or filed electronically; and of the person filing it;